-EORs remove the legal employment burden associated with managing a contingent workforce entirely from the employer, including timekeeping payroll processing, proper employee classification including 1099 employees, administering health insurance coverage, sick time, vacation time, onboarding and offboarding, as well as managing compliance with employment laws and tax withholding.
+EORs remove the legal employment burden associated with managing a contingent workforce entirely from the employer, including timekeeping payroll processing, proper employee classification, administering health insurance coverage, sick time, vacation time, onboarding and offboarding, as well as managing compliance with employment laws and tax withholding.

 Examples of onboarding tasks EORs perform include reviewing identification documentation, I-9 forms and 1099 forms processing, as well as providing employees with orientation or background materials on the employer.
 EORs also typically manage offboarding activities including exit interviews.